-Our financial performance is subject to the quality of our Group's TV series and the revenue is on project-by-project basis
+Our financial performance is subject to the quality of our Group's TV series and the revenue is project-based in nature

-Our revenue is mainly derived from licensing of broadcasting rights of TV series to TV stations (or their operating entities) and our revenue is generated from a small number of TV series each year.
-Despite our Group's attempt to negotiate with TV stations during our course of production and distribution, the TV stations have no contractual obligation to purchase the broadcasting rights of our TV series before completing their internal review procedures and there is no assurance that our TV series could satisfy the requirement of the TV stations.
+Our revenue is mainly derived from licensing of broadcasting rights of TV series to TV stations (or their operating entities) and our revenue is generated from a limited number of TV series each year.
+Despite our Group's attempt to negotiate with TV stations during our course of production, the TV stations have no contractual obligation to purchase the broadcasting rights of our TV series before completing their internal review procedures and there is no assurance that our TV series could satisfy the requirement of the TV station.